spartan082189/react-semantic-ui-kit/README.md

-# react-semantic-ui-kit
+# eCartCloud
-Start kit with React, Redux and Semantic UI
+A dummy eCommerce shopping cart site using React, Redux and Material UI